SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

  •	**Clarity: 7/10** – The high-level architecture is well structured and documented, but the core algorithms are dense and may pose a learning curve for those outside theoretical cosmology.

- •	**Reproducibility: 8/10** – Reproducibility is a central design feature, with YAML configuration and a deterministic seeding mechanism ensuring consistency across runs in the same environment.
+ •	**Reproducibility: 8/10** – Reproducibility is a central design feature, with its in-script configuration and a deterministic seeding mechanism ensuring consistency across runs in the same environment.
 Full cross-platform bit-level reproducibility, however, is not yet guaranteed.

 ## Justification and Suggestions for Improvement